What is colposcopy?

 days.
 The dark discharge is from the medicine applied to your cervix to control bleeding.

-If you had a biopsy, don't douche, use tampons, or have sex for one week after the
+If you had a biopsy, don't douche, use tampons, or have sex for 1 week after the procedure,

 You may also have other limits on your activity, including no strenuous activity or